Rev. Jack Macfarlane

 In August 1999, Rev. Robert F. Keffer was appointed by James Cardinal Hickey as third pastor of the Church of the Resurrection.
 He formerly served as associate pastor of Shrine of the Sacred Heart in Washington and in campus ministry at both the University of Maryland at College Park and at George Washington University.
 Fr.
 Bob also served at the diocesan director of campus ministry.

 Shortly after becoming pastor of Resurrection Church, Fr.
 Bob started the Riderwood/Resurrection Catholic Community at Riderwood Retirement Community on Gracefield Road.
-Under Father Keffer’s leadership the adjoining Parish Life Center, a new facility adjacent to the main church was built to accomodate our vibrant parish in its continuing growth.
+Under Father Keffer’s leadership the adjoining Parish Life Center, a new facility adjacent to the main church was built to accommodate our vibrant parish in its continuing growth.
 The Parish Life Center contains meeting rooms, classrooms, an office wing, youth center, and a courtyard and was dedicated in August of 2006.
 Father Bob was pastor of Resurrrection until July of 2012.
-In June of 2014 the Parish Life Center ws named The Rev. Robert F. Keffer Parish Life Center.
+In June of 2014 the Parish Life Center was named The Rev. Robert F. Keffer Parish Life Center

 Father Scott Hahn